DumbassAU/ohiorizzAPI/README.md

 Note: For step 1, if you are making neutral roles, choose either `CrewmateRole` or `ImpostorRole` as the base depending on if it can kill or not!

-Mira API handles everything else, from adding the proper options to the settings menu, to managing the role assignment at the start of the game.
+ohio rizz API handles everything else, from adding the proper options to the settings menu, to managing the role assignment at the start of the game.
 There are no extra steps on the developer's part.

 See [this file](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/MiraAPI.Example/Roles/CustomRole.cs) for a code example.

 ## Modifiers
-Mira API uses a different definition of 'modifiers' than other Among Us mods.
+ohio rizz API uses a different definition of 'modifiers' than other Among Us mods.
 For example, in Town Of Us, a modifier is an extra "ability" that is applied on top of the base role.
 However, in Mira API, modifiers are very flexible.
 A modifier is anything that "modifiers" a player's abilities or interactions.

-Mira provides 3 classes for working with modifiers:
+ohio rizz API provides 3 classes for working with modifiers:
 - `BaseModifier`: The base for every modifier.
 You MUST add and remove this modifier from a player manually!
 - `TimedModifier`: A modifier that has a time limit.
 This modifier has to be added manually, but will automatically remove itself after the time limit
 - `GameModifier`: This works like the typical TOU modifier, where it is automatically applied at the beginning of the game, then removed at the end.